Electoral College Revision

 III - States eliminating the winner-take-all method of choosing presidential electoral votes,

 Under the current method of “winner-take-all” there are many disenfranchised voters in each state.
 Under the Constitution each state sets the rules and procedure for their elections.
 States should follow the lead of Maine and Nebraska to award electoral votes on another basis.
 They award two by the popular vote and the balance by Congressional District winner.
-For a complete analysis of the Electoral College go to:

 Using an alternative method of awarding the electoral votes would greatly change the dynamics of the Presidential Election and even though it may not change the overall outcome, it will bring the election closer to the people.
 Those voters who now feel disenfranchised could have a voice.
 In states that have major party dominance by one party, the voters of the other party feel disenfranchised and can lack motivation to even vote because they don’t feel like their vote even counts.
+In analyzing recent elections it was found that only one of the elections would have had a different outcome.
+The 2012 election would have had Romney win rather than Obama using an alternative method.

 An option that takes the Maine and Nebraska approach a step further in reflecting the popular vote would have Electoral votes awarded proportionally, rather than have any type of winner-takes-all approach in deciding these votes.
 The question becomes whether to use the Congressional District or the proportional vote method.
 For those states with fewer electoral votes it makes a huge difference on whether there is any chance of voters whose politics differ from that of the majority in their states having an impact on the outcome of the election.
 Another factor seems to be the dominance of the majority party in the state.
 In the last election Maine, with four votes, had one congressional district vote for the candidate who lost the election statewide.
 They had three Democrat electors and one Republican.
 In Nebraska, with five votes, again one district voted for the losing statewide candidate.
 So four electors were Republican and one Democrat.
 In essence, it was a trade-off.